khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-release-notes.md

   - **❖&nbsp;Button&nbsp;/&nbsp;Link**
   - **❖&nbsp;Button&nbsp;/&nbsp;Button&nbsp;group**
 - Inline highlight component is now [**❖&nbsp;Link&nbsp;/&nbsp;Mention**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?node-id=86229-117442&t=btf6j6JBlWUFtOkp-4).
 Existing styles have been expanded to support interactive styles, and inline and meta variants.
-- Breaking (low): Addition and removal content styles have been moved to a new [**❖&nbsp;Inline&nbsp;highlight**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?node-id=84028-117530&t=btf6j6JBlWUFtOkp-11) component.
-  - We expect existing instances to remain unchanged, but you will need to switch to the new component to make updates.
-  - Take care when switching the component as text overrides may be lost.
 - Icons page pointing to the [GitLab Product Icons](https://www.figma.com/file/h4YjjttHL5YI0mXZfQ4uuU/GitLab-Product-Icons?t=SDEcXtmjyvSgCogP-7) file has been removed since the icons file has existed separately for over two years and the notice is no longer needed.
-- Breaking (medium impact): [**❖&nbsp;Dropdown**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?node-id=425-14&t=btf6j6JBlWUFtOkp-11) width has been decreased in support of the [navigation updates](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1572).
-Upon updating locally the dropdown width will be 8px narrower and if you've used left or right (not centered or dynamic) tip placement it will reset to a default position.
-As part of the update several other resizing fixes and improvements have been made that aren't breaking changes.
-- Breaking (high impact): [**❖&nbsp;Breadcrumb**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?node-id=425-5&t=btf6j6JBlWUFtOkp-11) current page now uses bold meta link style.
-The previous breadcrumb component has been deprecated, but will still be available for at least a milestone.
-In tests, swapping the component to use the new version kept all style and content overrides intact, but take care when swapping.

 ### Fixes
 - [**❖&nbsp;Button&nbsp;/&nbsp;Link**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?node-id=78884-116292&t=yMRUd34fxKLrjvpL-4) text overrides now persist when changing state.